duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-7

-**Q:** How is the Sprint Backlog created during Sprint Planning, and why must Developers own it?
+**Q:** {Scan} How is the Sprint Backlog created during Sprint Planning, and why must Developers own it?

 - Vietnamese outline:
   - Question: